Breast Enlargement & Uplift Surgery Cost & Guide

-Your surgeon may use this type of incision if you have moderate to severe breast sagging.
+Your surgeon may use this type of incision if there is moderate to severe breast sagging.

-Before your surgery, your surgeon will discuss the types of breast implant available and you will decide together which is the most suitable for you.
-Your surgeon will then insert this implant into your breast.
+Before surgery, the surgeon will discuss the types of breast implant available and together the patient and the surgeon will decide which is the most suitable option.
+The surgeon will then insert this implant into your breast.
 They can place the implant over the chest muscle (pectoralis major), under the chest muscle or as a combination of both.

 Subglandular implants (over the chest muscle)

 A subglanduar implant is also known as a submammary implant.
-Your surgeon will place this implant over your chest muscle.
+The surgeon will place this implant over the chest muscle.
 This will create a more defined breast shape as the implant is closer to the skin’s surface.
-As this procedure is less invasive, you may feel less pain in the first few days after surgery.
+As this procedure is less invasive, patients may feel less pain in the first few days after surgery.
 Placing the implant over the muscle leads to less movement of the implant when the chest muscle moves or flexes.

 Sub-muscular implants (under the chest muscle)

 A sub-muscular implant is also known as a sub-pectoral implant.
-Your surgeon can place your implants under the chest muscle.
-These are less likely to be felt or seen because the muscle provides excellent soft tissue padding.
+The surgeon can place the implants under the chest muscle.
+These are less likely to be felt or seen because the muscle provides excellent soft-tissue padding.
 As these implants are not directly below the breast tissue, they are also less likely to interfere with mammograms.
 This placement is, however, more invasive and can, therefore, lead to a longer recovery period.

 Dual plane implants (combination)

-Your surgeon will then use sutures to close your incisions and put a dressing over your wounds.
+The surgeon will then use sutures to close the incisions and put a dressing over the wounds.
 They may insert a drain below the skin to reduce swelling and bruising.
-Usually, they will remove these drains before you are sent home.
+Usually, they will remove these drains before a patient is sent home.

-Finally, you will be taken back to the ward to recover from the surgery and anaesthetic.
-You will either return home the same day, or spend one or two nights in hospital for monitoring.
+Finally, the patient will be taken back to the ward to recover from the surgery and anaesthetic.
+Patients will either return home the same day or spend one or two nights in the hospital for monitoring.